How to Choose a Wedding Flower Colour Palette That Feels Like You

 Your venue will have a natural influence on your flower colours.

-A barn venue, such as Clock Barn, Froyle Park or Silchester Farm, often works beautifully with soft greenery, natural textures, warm candlelight and colours that sit comfortably against timber, stone or brick.
+A barn venue often works beautifully with soft greenery, natural textures, warm candlelight and colours that sit comfortably against timber, stone or brick.

-A New Forest or countryside venue may lend itself to garden inspired colour, natural foliage and a softer, more relaxed floral style.
+A country house venue may suit a more refined palette, while a New Forest or countryside venue may lend itself to garden inspired colour and natural foliage.

 The most beautiful palettes usually feel as though they belong in the space.